-Here are eight common SEO mistakes that even the experts still make.
+Here are 10 of the worst SEO mistakes even the old masters can still make.

 1. Presenting a Poor Internal Link Structure

-Internal links provide five valuable functions for your website:
+Internal links provide five valuable benefits for your website:

 - Providing clear pathways to conversion pages.